hwabis/forbidden-desert/README.md

 WIP:
 * Equipment (from gear + tunnel tiles)
   * Giving/using items on other players' turns
-* Giving water on other players' turns
-* Display win/loss
 * "Fog of war"

 Play here: https://hwabis.github.io/forbidden-desert/